anagha-google/apache-hudi-gcp-lab/03-lab-guide/Module-04.md

 <hr>

-## 11. Run the Hudi BigQuerySyncTool via the Dataproc Jobs REST API - WORK IN PROGRESS
+## 11. Run the Hudi BigQuerySyncTool via the Dataproc Jobs REST API

-This is a sample to run the Hudi BigQuerySyncTool via the Dataproc Jobs REST API-
+This is a sample to run the Hudi BigQuerySyncTool via the Dataproc Jobs REST API, in case such is your preference-
 ```
 PROJECT_ID=`gcloud config list --format "value(core.project)" 2>/dev/null`
 PROJECT_NBR=`gcloud projects describe $PROJECT_ID | grep projectNumber | cut -d':' -f2 |  tr -d "'" | xargs`